determined-ai/determined/docs/training/dtrain-introduction.rst

 Connectivity
 ============

-Multi-machine training requires that all machines can connect directly [TO WHAT, EACH OTHER?].
+Multi-machine training requires that all machines can connect directly.
 There may be firewall rules or network configuration that prevent machines in your cluster from communicating.
 Please check that agent machines can access each other outside of Determined by using ``ping`` or ``netcat`` tools.